conjoon/extjs-app-imapuser/README.md

 This package requires a service that complies with the REST API described in `rest-imapuser` which can be found in the [REST API description](https://github.com/conjoon/rest-api-descriptions) of the conjoon project.

-The url of this service can be configured in the configuration file for this package: a file named `extjs-app-imapuser.conf.json` in the  where this service can be found, you need t
+The url of this service can be configured in the configuration file for this package.
-Example:

 ```json
 {
     "service": {